 In Experience Platform, XDM fields marked as identities are used to stitch together information about individual customers coming from multiple data sources.
 Although a schema can have multiple fields marked as identities, a single primary identity must be defined in order for the schema to be enabled for use in Real-time Customer Profile.
 See the section on identity fields in the basics of schema composition for more detailed information on the use case of these fields.

 When designing your schemas, any primary keys in your relational database tables will be likely candidates for primary identities.
 Other examples of applicable identity fields are customer email addresses, phone numbers, account IDs, and ECID.

-Experience Platform provides several out-of-the-box XDM mixins for capturing data related to the following Adobe applications:
+Experience Platform provides several out-of-the-box XDM schema field groups for capturing data related to the following Adobe applications:

-For example, the Adobe Analytics ExperienceEvent Template Mixin allows you to map Analytics-specific fields to your XDM schemas.
-Depending on the Adobe applications you are working with, you should be using these Adobe-provided mixins in your schemas.
+For example, the Adobe Analytics ExperienceEvent Template field group allows you to map Analytics-specific fields to your XDM schemas.
+Depending on the Adobe applications you are working with, you should be using these Adobe-provided field groups in your schemas.

-Adobe application mixins automatically assign a default primary identity through the use of the
+Adobe application field groups automatically assign a default primary identity through the use of the

 identityMap field, which is a system-generated, read-only object that maps standard identity values for an individual customer.